Is it really possible to start a profitable business with little money?

 Such is the value of selling, and you can actually turn it into a profitable business venture with little to no capital.

-If you really want to start a business but you don’t have the capital to invest in inventories, there are a lot of companies that would allow you to represent/sell their products for a commission without you first buying the items yourself.
+If you really want to start a business but you don’t have the capital to invest in inventories, there are a lot of companies that would allow you to represent/sell their products for a commission without you first buy the items yourself.

 No stocks, no warehouses, just smart work, a little capital to field the selling costs of third-party marketplaces and advertising in the case of running your own Shopify store.